Rental Guides · Last updated 2 June 2026

 Why Do So Many People Share Flats in La Linea?

 La Linea sits right on the Spanish side of the Gibraltar border.
-For anyone working on the Rock, it's close enough to commute daily but far cheaper to live in.
+For anyone working on the Rock, it is close enough to commute daily but far cheaper to live in.
 Gibraltar rents are significantly higher, so splitting a flat in La Linea with a couple of housemates is one of the most common ways frontier workers keep their housing costs manageable.

 What Does a Room in a Shared Flat Cost in 2026?